StackVista/stackstate-docs/use/health-state-and-event-notifications/anomaly-detection-checks.md

 [Autonomous Anomaly Detector (AAD)](../../stackpacks/add-ons/aad.md) looks for deviations in the IT environment and annotates telemetry with anomalies and also sends anomaly events.
 The anomaly events can be viewed in the [event perspective](../../use/views/events_perspective.md) and also can be an input for an anomaly check.

-Anomaly check can be created based on default anomaly check function available from [AAD StackPack](../../stackpacks/add-ons/aad.md).
-The description of default check function is given [below](anomaly-detection-checks.md#autonomous-metric-stream-anomaly-detection).
+The anomaly check can be created based on the default anomaly check function available from [AAD StackPack](../../stackpacks/add-ons/aad.md).
+The description of the default check function is given [below](anomaly-detection-checks.md#autonomous-metric-stream-anomaly-detection).

-There is an options to create custom anomaly check function.
-More information on parameters and available fields can be found in [anomaly-check-functions](../../configure/telemetry/anomaly-check-functions.md) section.
+Optionally, custom anomaly check function can be created.
+More information on custom anomaly check function, parameters and available fields can be found in [anomaly-check-functions](../../configure/telemetry/anomaly-check-functions.md) section.

 ## Anomaly check functions